Cremation with Service

 Cremation is more economical compared to burial

-Environmental concerns with burials are increasing
+Burials environmental concerns are increasing

 A device used for cremation (know as a retort) is NOT designed to cremate more than one human body at a time.
 Cremation of multiple bodies is illegal in the United States and in many other countries as well.
 Exceptions may be made in special cases, such as with still-born twins or with a still-born baby and a mother who died during childbirth.
 In such cases, the bodies must be cremated in the same container.